neobundy/pippaGPT-MLX/README.md

 If you have an ElevenLabs API key, you can use their TTS(Text-to-Speech) engine with Pippa.

-STT(Speech-to-Text) is handled by OpenAI's Whisper-1 model.
+STT(Speech-to-Text) is handled by OpenAI's Whisper-1 model or MLX Whisper depending on your choice in WebUI.

 Follow these steps: